NickIliev/NativeScript-cameraApp-poc/README.md

 # sample-cameraApp (PoC)
-Sample NativeScript application showing usage of native camera api via {N} in iOS and Android (Proof of Concept) Showing basic functionality for the camera APIs (both iOS and the new camera API for Android - camera2) including how to attach to a camera device and how to start a preview session.
+Sample NativeScript application showing usage of native camera api via {N} in iOS and Android (Proof of Concept).
+Showing basic functionality for the camera APIs (both iOS and the new camera API for Android - camera2) including how to attach to a camera device and how to start a preview session.